Matissoss/pasm/docs/syntax.md

 ```
 !uninit name $13
-!uninit namealt !word
+!uninit eman !word
 ```

 > [!WARNING]
-> Uninitialized values cannot be used in `bin` format
+> Uninitialized values cannot be used in `bin` format - use manual `push`'es